marceloboeira/prezzo/README.md

 If you initialize the context with a hash, it will skip the validation, however, any object that responds to `.valid?` will attempt a validation, and it will fail if valid? returns false.

-### Prezzo::Composable
+### Composing calculators

-The `Prezzo::Composable` module is an abstraction that provides a nice way of injecting other calculators define how the price will be composed with all of those calculators.
+Calculators provide the `component` dsl method to make it easy to compose calculators.
+Each component will be defined as a method in the calculator.

 e.g.: